-Fall is a great time of year to season heartier dishes with heartier spices—and to possibly improve your health as well.
-Combo spices like allspice, five-spice powder, and pumpkin pie spice, as well as cinnamon, ginger, and turmeric add flavor to cold-weather stews, sauces, compotes, and desserts.
-And thanks to their abundance of phytonutrients and antioxidants, these spices are a great addition to a healthy diet.
+Fall is a great time of year to use heartier spices, like allspice, five-spice powder, and pumpkin pie spice, as well as cinnamon, ginger, and turmeric, to add flavor to cold-weather stews, sauces, compotes, and desserts.
+Thanks to their abundance of phytonutrients, these spices are also a great addition to a healthy diet.
 Check your spice rack and make sure you have these autumn favorites on hand.
 To keep them fresh, store them in airtight containers in a cool, dry place, preferably away from direct light.

 Ginger: Both fresh and ground ginger can be used on all Phases of the South Beach Diet.
-Avoid candied ginger, however.
+Avoid candied ginger altogether, however.
 Ginger is highly regarded for its anti-inflammatory properties and it aids in digestion.
 For a ginger tea, steep quarter-size slices of peeled fresh ginger in boiling water for about 15 minutes.
-It’s delicious with lemon and may help relieve nausea.
+The tea is delicious with lemon and may help relieve nausea.
 We use ground ginger, along with cumin and nutmeg, in our Butternut Squash with Lentils.
 Ginger is also delicious in Indian and Asian dishes, compotes, and healthy desserts.